-- Select the Change checkbox and click the Change Policy button to change from one policy to another.
-When you set FORWARDED, it means that all MAC layer frames will be forwarded except those matching with any of the specified rules in the table (shown in Figure 4-35).
-While BLOCKED means that all MAC layer frames will be blocked except those matching with any of the specified rules in the preceding table. - Add: Click the Add button, and then you can add a new MAC Filter in the next screen (shown in Figure 4-35). - Remove: Select the check box in the table (shown in Figure 4-35) and then click the Remove button, and then the corresponding entry will be deleted in the table.
+- Change Policy: There are two policies for the MAC filters: FORWARDED and BLOCKED.
+Select the Change checkbox and click the Change Policy button to change from one policy to another.
+When you set FORWARDED, it means that all MAC layer frames will be forwarded except those matching with any of the specified rules in the table (shown in Figure 4-33).
+While BLOCKED means that all MAC layer frames will be blocked except those matching with any of the specified rules in the preceding table. - Add: Click the Add button, and then you can add a new MAC Filter in the next screen (shown in Figure 4-33). - Remove: Select the check box in the table (shown in Figure 4-33) and then click the Remove button, and then the corresponding entry will be deleted in the table.